-This directive supercedes D-96-12 (4th Revision) dated October 5, 2004.
-The Canadian Greenhouse Certification Program replaces the Greenhouse Bench Inspection Program as outlined in the directive D-95-06 (superceded).
+This directive supersedes D-96-12 (4th Revision) dated October 5, 2004.
+The Canadian Greenhouse Certification Program replaces the Greenhouse Bench Inspection Program as outlined in the directive D-95-06 (superseded).

 Definitions of terms used in the present document can be found in the Plant Health Glossary of Terms.

 - Plant Protection Act, S.C.
 1990, c.
 22